sudip34/go-grpc-gateway-example/README.md

 ## Set up the API Gateway

-> gRPC do supprt client with RESTful JSON architecture well
+> gRPC does not supprt client with RESTful JSON architecture well
 > to support we will use google library ***grpc-gateway*** [https://github.com/grpc-ecosystem/grpc-gateway]

 ```